jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 path.join(__dirname, "..", "bio.txt"); // results in C:\Users\jeysen\bio.txt
 ```

-You can use these techniques to navigate anywhere in your project's directory.
+You can use these techniques to get a path anywhere in your project's directory.

 Let's apply this to reading and writing files to the file system.